diffpy/diffpy.srfit/README.rst

 ACKNOWLEDGEMENT
 ------------------------------------------------------------------------

-Part of the source code in *_abc.py* was derived from Python 2.7 at http://www.python.org/download/source; while other code *observable.py* was derived from the 1.0 version of the Caltech "Pyre" project.
+The source code in *observable.py* was derived from the 1.0 version of the Caltech "Pyre" project.

 CONTACTS